There She Is!!

 There She Is!!
-(Korean: 떳다 그녀!!) (also known as Tteot-ta geu-nyeo or Tteotta or Ddautta) is a South Korean Flash animated cartoon series produced by a three-person team and hosted on the Korean website SamBakZa.
-The cartoons became particularly popular during the spring of 2004 when they were exposed to American and European audiences.
-The series is originated from Comic strip 'One day' (Korean: 어떤날) which has been published from November 2000 until March 2002 on Braille newspaper 'Newspaper that we read together' (Hangul: 함께 읽는 신문) that is published by Korean newspaper Hankook Ilbo.
-The series is noted for its classic manhwa style elements and its high-quality animation.
-The first There she is!! generated a large amount of positive feedback from its online audience, including fan art, which drove SamBakZa to produce more cartoons in the series.
+(Korean: 떳다 그녀!!; RR:Tteot-ta geu-nyeo or Tteotta or Ddautta) is a South Korean Flash animated series produced by the three-person team SamBakZa.
+Originally hosted on the SamBakZa website, the series gained international popularity in the spring of 2004 upon its introduction to American and European audiences.
+The series originated from the comic strip 'One day' (Korean: 어떤날), which was published from November 2000 to March 2002 in The Newspaper We Read Together (Korean: 함께 읽는 신문), a Braille publication by the Hankook Ilbo.
+The series is widely recognised for its high-quality animation and classic manhwa stylistic elements.
+The overwhelming positive reception of the initial short, which included a surge in fan art and community feedback, prompted SamBakZa to expand the project into a multi-episode series.

-The plot of the series is the romance between an anthropomorphic bunny and cat, in a world where such relationships are taboo.
-At the 2004 Anima Mundi animation festival in Brazil, this video won first place in both the Web Animation - Professional Jury and Web Animation - Audience divisions, as well as winning the Special Award Anima Mundi Web.
+The narrative centers on the romance between an anthropomorphic rabbit (Doki) and cat (Nabi) in a fictional world where interspecies relationships are a social taboo.
+At the 2004 Anima Mundi animation festival in Brazil, the series achieved critical acclaim, winning first place in both Professional Jury and Audience divisions for Web Animation, as well as the Special Award Anima Mundi Web.

 Distribution rights to the series are licensed to Gyeonggi Digital Contents Agency (GDCA).

-SamBakZa have moved to the Production Support Center located in Gyeonggi-do Bucheon-si on 2008.
-SamBakZa have also stated they may be setting up a registration system in the future on their main page, and will send emails to members when new episodes are released to the public.

-Since July 2014, all five episodes have remained in the top 20 of Newground's Best of All time with the original 'There She Is!!' holding the first-place position.
-Combined, the series has been viewed over thirteen million times on Newgrounds.
+In 2008, SamBakZa relocated to the Production Support Center in Bucheon, Gyeonggi-do.
+The creators have expressed plans to implement a registration system on their official website to provide members with email updates regarding new releases.
+Since July 2014, all five episodes have consistently ranked within the top 20 of Newground's Best of All Time list, with the original 'There She Is!!' frequently holding the first-place position.
+To date, the series has accumulated over 13 million views on the Newgrounds platform alone.